CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

   one automatically
 * *Domain Name*: The name of the domain to assign when application is created.
 The field can be left empty and the application will go to the default domain.
 * *File/Folder path* (**required**): The source code that will be used.
-You must provide only the file full path:
+You can provide either the file full path or a relative path:
-  * A File path on the Jenkins Node where the job will be run to a ZIP, TGZ or TAR.GZ file
+  * File full path to a File path on the Jenkins Node where the job will be run: ZIP, TGZ or TAR.GZ file
+  * Relative path to the conbfigured Source Folder Location
   * **NOTE**: Any environment variable specified in this field will be expanded.
 For example, `${WORKSPACE}` will be replaced by the current jobs' workspace path.
 * *Exclusion patterns* : List of file patterns to exclude in the delivery, separated by a comma.
 Each patterns needs to